LinusGordon/GiveOrTake/README.md

 ### Timeline
 April 19, 2017: Development started

 April 20, 2017: Approved by Facebook

+April 23, 2017: Featured on Botlist Front Page and also topped the Social and Fun category.

 April 23, 2017: 100+ Users, 1000+ Asked Questions, 2000+ Answers

 ## Flow: